uggedal/going/README.md

 * Tag releases in git.

 ### 1.1.0

-* Implement gracefull reloading of configurations by listening on SIGHUP and document usage with `kill -s HUP pid`.

-### 1.2.0

 * Add support for setting the environment.
 * Add support for `uid` and `gid`.